+Note the distinction between pooling with a 100% lead company with no retrocession and ceding 100% via a quota share agreement.
+These affiliate agreements must be approved by the regulator as either an intercompany pooling arrangement or a quota share reinsurance agreement.
+The proper financial reporting is dependent on the approved filings, regardless of how company management regards its operating platform.

-Actuarial Opinion - Scope
+Scope

-Procedure #4assists analysts in determining whether the Appointed Actuary included the appropriate loss reserves, LAE reserves, and (if appropriate) other loss and premium reserves within the scope of the opinion and whether the reserve amounts included in Exhibits A and B of the Actuarial Opinion agree with the amounts reported in the Annual Statement.
+Procedure #4.
+Determine whether the Appointed Actuary included the appropriate loss reserves, LAE reserves, and (if appropriate) other loss and premium reserves within the scope of the opinion and whether the reserve amounts included in Exhibits A and B of the Actuarial Opinion agree with the amounts reported in the Annual Statement.
 If the reserve amounts included in the Actuarial Opinion do not agree with the amounts per the Annual Statement, analysts should: 1) comment on the reasons for the differences; 2) consider the impact of the differences on the analyst’s conclusions about the Annual Statement; and 3) consider the need to perform additional analysis on the Annual Statement.

-Procedure #5 assists analysts in determining whether the Appointed Actuary relied on an officer of the company for data preparation.
+Procedure #5.
+Determine whether the Appointed Actuary relied on an officer of the company for data preparation.
 The individual(s) relied upon should have both authority and responsibility for relevant data and data systems.
 A company Appointed Actuary may choose to accept responsibility for the data without identifying reliance on another company person.
 If someone from the regulated insurance entity is not named here, analysts should request that the insurer provide a clarifying amendment.

 The Appointed Actuary is also directed to state whether the data used in forming the Appointed Actuary’s opinion was reconciled to Schedule P – Part 1 of the insurer’s Annual Statement.
 (Schedule P – Part 1 is then required to be tested by the independent certified public accountant (CPA) as a part of the audit of the insurer.)

-Actuarial Opinion - Opinion
+Opinion

-Procedures #6 and #7 assist analysts in determining whether the Actuarial Opinion states that the reserves meet the requirements of the insurance laws of the state of domicile, are computed in accordance with accepted loss reserving standards and principles and make a reasonable provision for all unpaid loss and LAE obligations of the insurer under the terms of its policies and agreements.
+Procedures #6 and #7.
+Determine whether the Actuarial Opinion states that the reserves meet the requirements of the insurance laws of the state of domicile, are computed in accordance with accepted loss reserving standards and principles and make a reasonable provision for all unpaid loss and LAE obligations of the insurer under the terms of its policies and agreements.
+The Appointed Actuary must explicitly state his or her opinion using one of five opinion types.
+Any opinion that is not ‘Reasonable’ should be flagged for immediate attention by the state insurance regulator to determine the need for follow-up action.

 If unearned premium reserves or other reserve items are included within the scope of the Appointed Actuary’s opinion, this section of the Actuarial Opinion will also provide the Appointed Actuary’s conclusion on the reasonableness of these reserves.